what we do

 There are not many occasions when our helicopter cannot fly.
 Thanks to our lease agreement with Specialist Aviation Services, when our helicopter needs to have maintenance undertaken and will be offline for more than a day, we have access to a relief helicopter to keep us in the skies.

-At times when our crew are unable to fly due to weather conditions, they remain on call in their Rapid Response Vehicle.
+At times when our crew are unable to fly due to weather conditions, they remain on call in their Critical Care Car.
 The car carries the same life-saving equipment as our helicopter and with blue lights and sirens can quickly negotiate their way through traffic, getting our Paramedics and Doctors on scene as quickly as possible.